This article is a guest post by Pursuit Consulting Corps member and digital marketing expert Erin Sendor.

 - Share educational tips about your products or services on your website’s blog and on social media channels.

 Complementing the local outreach strategy, look for ways to inspire and champion your community.
 If it is feasible for your business, find ways to donate your products or volunteer your services.
-Spread encouragement by supporting healthcare workers or giving back to the community, and then share with your online community how you are helping others!
+Spread encouragement by supporting or giving back to the community, and then share with your online community how you are helping others!

 - Be realistically positive with your content strategy by sharing encouraging news and relevant, inspiring content.